LuisGuillen03/NLP_MCD/README.md

 The workflow proceeds through the following stages:

-1. **Data selection.** The **SMS Spam Collection** corpus (5 574 messages) is downloaded and a random sample of 5 000 messages is drawn to reduce the size of the experiment【899904514028581†L270-L283】.
+1. **Data selection.** The **SMS Spam Collection** corpus (5 574 messages) is downloaded and a random sample of 5 000 messages is drawn to reduce the size of the experiment.
 2. **Pre‑processing.** Messages are lower‑cased, URLs, email addresses, numbers and punctuation are removed, they are tokenised and stopwords are filtered out.
 3. **Dataset balancing.** Since only around 13 % of the messages are spam, the majority class (ham) is randomly undersampled until the classes are equal.
-This yields ≈650 ham and 650 spam messages (1 324 examples in total)【899904514028581†L270-L303】.
+This yields ≈650 ham and 650 spam messages (1 324 examples in total).
 4. **Train–test split.** The balanced set is split into training and test sets (80/20) with stratification.
-5. **Classical models.** Texts are vectorised using TF–IDF (unigrams and bigrams) and three classifiers are trained: *logistic regression*, *linear SVM* and *random forest*【899904514028581†L270-L284】.
+5. **Classical models.** Texts are vectorised using TF–IDF (unigrams and bigrams) and three classifiers are trained: *logistic regression*, *linear SVM* and *random forest*.
 6. **Deep‑learning models.** Using fixed‑length padded sequences of word tokens, four lightweight neural networks are trained:
    - **LSTM:** a recurrent network with randomly initialised embeddings.
    - **LSTM + GloVe:** the same architecture, but embeddings are initialised with 100‑dimensional GloVe vectors (kept frozen).